FriedMicro/wildfire/README.md

 # wildfire
 A lightweight wrapper for Linux iptables

 This script is intended to http servers.
-Its goal is to provide a extremely lightweight solution to add management of network traffic without adding extra daemons or user-space programs on the machine for machines which do not need automated network traffic manipulation/
+Its goal is to provide a extremely lightweight solution to add management of network traffic without adding extra daemons or user-space programs on the machine for machines which do not need automated network traffic manipulation

 Commands: